instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 In many ways, the answer to this question is similar to "when should I extract this code into a function?".
 If you find your workflows calling the same set of activities it is a prime candidate to be invoked via child workflow.

-If your workflow is approaching the limit of activity invocations, using child workflows is required to avoid running into the limits mentioned above.
+If your workflow is approaching the limit of activity invocations, using child workflows is required to avoid running into the limits previously mentioned.

-Finally, child workflows are a great way to set boundries between areas of functionality.
+Finally, child workflows are a great way to set boundaries between areas of functionality.
 Keeping all the code related to a specific functional area or responsibility makes them more reusable.
-We will see an example of this in the following cookbook, where we use child workflows to encapsulate the workflows of different restaurants and delivery processes.
+We will see an example of this in the example below, where we use child workflows to encapsulate the workflows of different restaurants and delivery processes.

 ### Invoking a child workflow